Appanoose County Community Railroad Inc. (APNC) - 2008

 The main products handled by the IARR include ethanol, grain, and chemicals/fertilizers.

-The Iowa Traction Railroad was incorporated in 1986 and is privately owned.
-The IATR is the last freight-hauling 600-volt DC-electric railroad in the country.
-The line was previously known as the Iowa Terminal Railroad.
+The Iowa Traction Railway Co. is privately owned by Progressive Rail, Inc. of Lakeville MN, who acquired the line on October 1, 2012.
+The IATR is recognized as the only freight-hauling railroad which relies solely on electric overhead power.
+The line was previously known as the Iowa Terminal Railroad and Iowa Traction Railroad.
 The headquarters are located in Mason City.

 The IATR operates 13 miles between Clear Lake and Mason City in northern Iowa.
-The railroad connects with the Dakota, Minnesota, and Eastern Railroad and the Union Pacific Railroad in Mason City.
-The IATR employs four people, all located in Iowa.
+The railroad connects with the Canadian Pacific Railway and the Union Pacific Railroad in Mason City.

-The main products handled by the IATR include food products, and waste and scrap materials.
+The main products handled by the IATR include food products, biofuels and waste and scrap materials.

 Keokuk Junction Railroad Co.
 (KJRY) - 2008